Everything You Need to Know About Microvias in Printed Circuit Design

 - Susceptible to fracture at the neck: High aspect ratio through-hole vias (~10:1) tend to be most susceptible to fracture near the middle of the via barrel.
 Due to the plating method used in microvias, copper curves inward to the barrel region and stress tends to concentrate there.
 As a result, microvias are most susceptible to fracture in the neck region under repeated thermal cycling, strong vibration, or mechanical shock.

-Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a board.
+Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a circuit board.
 Microvia-in-pad configuration is common with fine-pitch BGA components, where the small distance between solder balls will not allow a dog bone fanout.
 Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy, and plated over with copper (known as via-in-pad plated over, or VIPPO).
-The VIPPO configuration has advantages in that the pad is now solderable, making it a good choice for ~4 mil pitch BGAs.
+The VIPPO copper configuration has advantages in that the pad is now solderable, making it a good choice for ~4 mil pitch BGAs.

 With these points in mind, here are the different types of microvias.